ms-ferhat/ms-ferhat/README.md

 Strongly passionate about cybersecurity, specializing in defense and threat analysis.
 Certified in digital forensics through the eCDFP. specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 - 🎓 &nbsp; I’m a fresh graduate of ECE engineering from Fayoum University.
 - 💼 &nbsp; Learning more about Cybersecurity, Incident response and Digital forensics.
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ms-ferhet/) [Gmail](ms.2oo2elsayed@gmail.com)

 ## ⚡ Skills